 WHERE: CNBC's Squawk Box in EMEA

-Following is the unofficial transcript of a CNBC exclusive interview with Pedro Passos Coelho, Prime Minister, Portugal.
-Following is a link to the interview on CNBC.com: http://www.cnbc.com/id/101675888.
+Following is the unofficial transcript of a CNBC interview with Irish Prime Minister, Enda Kenny.
+Following is a link to the interview on CNBC.com: http://video.cnbc.com/gallery/?video=3000276266.

 All references must be sourced to CNBC.